mahoney1/ibmdeveloper-commpaper/tutorial3-create-ibp-ibmcloud-network-with-ansible.md

 1. You need to have completed the previous two tutorials in this series.
 2. Specifically, you will have version 0.0.2 of the commercial paper smart contract package `papercontract` package available under the `Smart Contracts` view in the IBM Blockchain Platform VS Code extension.

+## Estimated time

+After the prerequisites are installed, this tutorial should take approximately 45 minutes to complete.

 ## Tutorial Steps

 To complete the tutorial steps - open the following MD file in a new browser tab and follow the instructions provided there.

 https://github.com/mahoney1/commercialpaper/blob/master/tutorial3-create-ibp-ibmcloud-network-with-ansible.md

+You can also peruse the README in that Github repo for more information on the tutorial series [here](https://github.com/mahoney1/commercialpaper/blob/master/README.md)